-Application Programme Interface, or APIs are connectors that sit on top of existing software programmes and help in making processes run by that software (or other external software) efficiently – in terms of time and money.
-Every single function in our mobile phone has been facilitated by an API – be it syncing with Google, Facebook prompting us to sync our contacts or the contacts app populating itself with our most-used phone numbers.
+Application Programme Interface, or APIs are connectors that sit on top of existing software programmes and help in making processes run by that software (or other external software) efficient, in terms of time and money.
+Every single function in a mobile phone has been facilitated by an API – be it syncing with Google, Facebook prompts to sync contacts or the contacts app populating itself with the most-used phone numbers.
 All work on APIs.

-Abhinav Asthana, CEO and co-founder, Postman, realised it was a great market to be in, right now and decided to utilise this opportunity.
-However, his interest was not triggered merely by observing market trends but through personal experience.
+Abhinav Asthana, CEO and co-founder, Postman, realised that it was a great market to be in, right now and decided to utilise this opportunity.
+However, his interest was not triggered merely by observing the market trend but through personal experience as well.

-The company raised US $1 million in its first round of funding in 2014 from Nexus Venture Partners, and US $7 million in Series A in 2016, also from Nexus.
-The investment is being used to expand the team to strengthen the product.
+The trio raised US $1 million in a first round of funding in 2014 from Nexus Venture Partners, and US $7 million in Series A in 2016, also from Nexus.
+The investment is being used to expand the team and to strengthen the product.
 “We are continuously working on adding more features to the product to provide an easy interface for our clients – individual developers as well as enterprise clients,” explains Asthana.

 The company has offices in two cities – Bengaluru and San Francisco – and a team of more than 30.
 “We recently started an office in the U.S. where we have some engineers who were actually our customers and wanted to join us,” says Asthana.
-The sales and marketing team also is present there as it will allow it to be more responsive to its customers, many of whom are based in Europe and the U.S. “The company is building a marketing and customer success team in the San Francisco office, led by the VP of Marketing,” he adds.
+There is also a sales and marketing team present there so that the company can be more responsive to its customers, many of whom are based in Europe and the U.S. “The company is building a marketing and customer service team in the San Francisco office, led by the VP of Marketing,” he adds.

-Postman team has been steadily growing in India as well, and therefore it has taken a larger office space in Bengaluru.
+Postman team has been steadily growing in India, and, therefore, it has taken a larger office space in Bengaluru.
 “We are looking at hiring more talent but we are very careful and try to pick wisely,” says Asthana.

 The [API Development] process was fragmented and required using a bunch of software for different functions, so we thought we’d change that